bakuhatsu/Rsite/_posts/2016-04-14-Getting-started-with-R.markdown

 These are lists of elements that are all of the same data type.
 You can get an element from a specific index (for example index 1) in the list with vectorName[1].
 Remember that in R counting starts from 1, while in some other programming languages (such as python), counting starts from 0.
 So the first element of vector x in R is x[1], but in python would be x[0]

 **Note on lists:**
-very similar to vectors, but some functions require one or the other (create with `list()` or change to not a list with `unlist()` Elements in a list can be associated with names, so you can call an element by its index or it's name.
-You can also store multiple elements of differen data types within the same list, which is not possible in vectors.
+very similar to vectors, but some functions require one or the other (create with `list()` or change to not a list with `unlist()` Elements in a list can be associated with names, so you can call an element by its index or it's name. **(*Actually, you can also do this with vectors by setting `names(vector)`, but this is used less frequently than names for list elements.*)**  You can also store multiple elements of differen data types within the same list, which is not possible in vectors.

 Check out Quick-R for more info on data types in R: [http://statmethods.net/input/datatypes.html] (http://statmethods.net/input/datatypes.html)